datastaxdevs/workshop-ai-as-api/README.md

 python trainModel.py
 ```

-and wait for it to finish (it will take probably twelve minutes or so on Gitpod,
+and wait for it to finish (it will take probably eight minutes or so on Gitpod,
 possibly more on your own computer, depending on the specs).

 The training script works as follows: